Shingle Calculator

 How many shingles are in a bundle?

-The number depends on the shingle type.
+It depends on the shingle type.
 Standard 3-tab asphalt shingles come 26-29 per bundle.
-Architectural shingles are thicker, so they come 20-24 per bundle.
-Luxury and designer shingles range from 10-16 per bundle and vary widely by manufacturer.
-Despite the count difference, most asphalt bundles cover the same ~33.3 sq ft of roof area — that's why three bundles equal one roofing square (100 sq ft).
+Architectural shingles are thicker, so 20-24 per bundle.
+Luxury and designer shingles run 10-16 per bundle and vary widely by manufacturer.
+Even with different counts, most asphalt bundles cover the same ~33.3 sq ft (3.1 m²) of roof.
+That's why three bundles equal one US roofing square (100 sq ft / 9.3 m²).

 How many bundles of shingles are in a square?

-Three bundles cover one roofing square (100 sq ft) for standard 3-tab and most architectural shingles.
+Three bundles cover one roofing square (100 sq ft / 9.3 m²) for standard 3-tab and most architectural shingles.
 Premium architectural and some luxury shingles need 4-5 bundles per square because of their thickness and weight.
-A roofing square is the industry standard unit for ordering — divide your roof area by 100 to get squares, then multiply by bundles-per-square to get total bundles needed.
+A roofing square is the US industry standard unit for ordering.
+Divide your roof area by 100 to get squares, then multiply by bundles-per-square to get total bundles.
+Metric markets order by m² coverage and use the same 3-bundles-per-9.3 m² rule.

 How many square feet does a bundle of shingles cover?

-Most asphalt shingle bundles cover approximately 33.3 sq ft of roof surface, regardless of whether they contain 22 or 29 individual shingles.
-This standardization is intentional — it makes the "three bundles per square" math work out cleanly.
-Specialty and luxury shingles can cover less per bundle (sometimes only 20 sq ft) due to their thickness, so always check the product label for "coverage per bundle" before ordering.
+Most asphalt bundles cover about 33.3 sq ft (3.1 m²) of roof surface, regardless of whether they hold 22 or 29 individual shingles.
+The standardization is deliberate so the "three bundles per square" math works cleanly.
+Specialty and luxury shingles can cover less per bundle (sometimes 20 sq ft / 1.9 m²) because of their thickness, so check the product label for "coverage per bundle" before ordering.

-How do I calculate shingles for a roof?
+How do you calculate shingles for a roof?

 Three steps.
-First, measure your roof's surface area in square feet (use our Roof Square Footage Calculator if you haven't).
-Second, divide by 100 to get roofing squares — that's the industry unit.
+First, measure the roof surface area in square feet or m² (use the Roof Square Footage Calculator if you haven't).
+Second, divide by 100 sq ft (9.3 m²) to get roofing squares, the industry unit.
 Third, multiply by 3 (for standard asphalt) to get bundles.
-Add 10-15% extra for waste from cuts and starter rows.
-For a 1,500 sq ft roof: 15 squares × 3 = 45 bundles, plus waste ≈ 50 bundles.
+Add 10-15% for waste from cuts and starter rows.
+For a 1,500 sq ft (139 m²) roof: 15 squares × 3 = 45 bundles, plus waste ≈ 50 bundles.

 How many bundles of shingles do I need for my roof?

-Multiply your roof area in square feet by 0.03 for a quick estimate.
-For a 2,000 sq ft roof, that's 60 bundles before waste.
+Multiply roof area in square feet by 0.03 (or m² by 0.323) for a quick estimate.
+A 2,000 sq ft (186 m²) roof needs about 60 bundles before waste.
 Add 10% for simple gable roofs, 15% for hip roofs or roofs with valleys and dormers.
-Standard asphalt shingles use 3 bundles per square; architectural premium and luxury shingles can need 4-5 bundles per square.
-Use the calculator above for exact numbers based on your specific shingle type.
+Standard asphalt shingles use 3 bundles per square; premium architectural and luxury shingles can need 4-5 bundles per square.
+Use the calculator above for exact numbers based on your shingle type.

 What's the difference between 3-tab and architectural shingles?

-3-tab shingles are flat, single-layer, and the most affordable option — typically lasting 20-25 years.
-Architectural (also called dimensional or laminated) shingles have multiple layers fused together, creating a thicker, more dimensional appearance — they last 30-50 years and weigh 50% more.
-Both come in bundles, but architectural shingles have fewer pieces per bundle (20-24 vs 26-29 for 3-tab) since they're thicker.
-Architectural shingles cost about 20-30% more but offer better wind resistance and curb appeal.
+3-tab shingles are flat, single-layer, and the cheapest option.
+They typically last 20-25 years.
+Architectural shingles (also called dimensional or laminated) fuse multiple layers together for a thicker look.
+They last 30-50 years and weigh 50% more.
+Both come in bundles, but architectural have fewer pieces per bundle (20-24 vs 26-29) since they're thicker.
+Architectural shingles cost about 20-30% more, with better wind resistance and curb appeal.

 What waste factor should I use for shingles?

-10% is a reasonable default for a simple gable roof.
-Use 12-15% if the roof has hips, valleys, dormers, or chimneys, since those features generate more cut-offs and starter rows.
-Steep roofs and complex shingle patterns can push waste up to 20%.
-Hip roofs commonly need 15% compared to 10% for gables.
-Leftover material isn't truly wasted — extra bundles are useful for future repairs and replacing storm damage.
+10% is a sensible default for a simple gable.
+Use 12-15% if the roof has hips, valleys, dormers, or chimneys, since those generate more cut-offs and starter rows.
+Steep roofs and complex shingle patterns can push waste to 20%.
+Hip roofs commonly want 15% compared to 10% for gables.
+Whatever's left over isn't really wasted.
+Extra bundles are useful for future repairs and storm damage.

 How accurate is this calculator?

-The math is exact for the bundle-counting calculations it performs — divide area by coverage, multiply by adjustment factors.
-Real-world accuracy depends on input quality.
-Measure your roof carefully, verify your shingle product's actual coverage from the packaging label (it can vary), and pick a waste factor that matches your roof's complexity.
-For final material orders, cross-check with the supplier and consider ordering one extra bundle as a safety margin.
+The math is exact for the bundle-counting calculations it does.
+Divide area by coverage, multiply by adjustment factors.
+Real-world accuracy depends on the inputs.
+Measure carefully, check your shingle's actual coverage on the packaging label (it can vary), and pick a waste factor that matches the roof complexity.
+For final orders, cross-check with the supplier and order one extra bundle as a safety margin.

 Can I use this calculator with metric measurements?